-As a Landlord, you need to be a hardworking, proactive and attentive in order to prevent tenant lawsuits.
+As a Landlord, you need to be hardworking, proactive and attentive in order to prevent tenant lawsuits.

 No one wants to go to court.
 In fact, most landlord-tenant claims and lawsuits could have been easily prevented.